ryanshiroma/NAND-Only-Clock/README.md

 I got inspiration for this project from [Ahmed Mohamed](https://en.wikipedia.org/wiki/Ahmed_Mohamed_clock_incident) and his "bomb" clock.

-I'm working on creating a clock using only 2-input NAND gates(negated and gate), a type of logic gate.
+The idea for this project is to create a clock using only 2-input NAND gates to learn about circuit minimimzation and PCB design.
+Here I will explain how to design a clock from the transistor level all the way to PCB fabrication.

+NAND gates are [functionally complete](https://en.wikipedia.org/wiki/Functional_completeness) which means any logic equation using any combination of logical operators can be re-expressed using only NAND operators. *explain this later*
 <img src="https://upload.wikimedia.org/wikipedia/commons/c/cc/Logic-gate-nand-us.png" width=200>

-NAND gates(as well as NOR gates) are [functionally complete](https://en.wikipedia.org/wiki/Functional_completeness) which means any logic equation using any combination of logical operators can be re-expressed using only NAND operators. *explain this later*

-A clock display output can be broken down into truth tables which can then be expressed as a circuit using NAND gates.
+A clock display output(ex.
+"2:30PM") can be simplified into one of these logical equations which can then converted into a series of NAND gates.

-The original plan for this clock was to build a clock using an even more basic building block of circuitry, the transistor.
-But given the massive number of of NAND gates needed to accomplish this task, the actual assembly of the circuit would be incredibly time consuming.
+This circuit of NAND gates then gets turned into a circuit of NAND gate chips on a printed circuit board.

 To Do:
 - [x] BCD to 7 segment design
 - [x] divide by two circuit